Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Real-time NMPC for Autonomous Valet Parking

-In~\eqref{eq:dynamics}, we fuse the dynamic model in~\eqref{eq:BicycleModelStates} with the kinematic one as in the former, slip angle equations are not valid at low speed, leading to a numerical problem.
-By fusing with the kinematic model, we allow driving from and to rest (zero velocity) and provide the NLP with a differentiable fused model.
-Finally, the NLP follows~\eqref{eq:SOSCSE_nlp} with the stage cost $l(\tau)$: { } with $Q \in\mathbb{R}^{10\times 10} \succeq 0, R \in\mathbb{R}^{2\times 2} \succ 0$.
-The path following problem is a regulation about a zero reference $x_{ref}$ for all states except the velocity.
-The parking position tracking is included as a second objective based on the remaining distance before the parking spot $s_p$: $l(w_p(\tau), \theta_p(\tau)) = (1-\phi)(Q_{w_p}w_p^2+Q_{\theta_p}\theta_p^2)$ with $\phi = \exp(-A\times(s-s_p)^2)$ where $A$ dictates the distance at which precise parking component gets fused in the objective function.
+In~\eqref{eq:dynamics}, we fuse the dynamic model in~\eqref{eq:BicycleModelStates} with the kinematic one as in the former, tire slip angle and lateral force equations are not valid at low speed, leading to a numerical problem.
+By fusing through $\lambda(v_x)$ from~\cite{9653681}, with a switching velocity range between $0$ and $1\textrm{ms}^{-1}$, we allow driving from and to rest (zero velocity) and provide the NLP with a differentiable fused model.
+Finally, the NLP follows~\eqref{eq:SOSCSE_nlp} with the stage cost: { } with $Q = [3,10,10,0,6,30,0,0,9,1]\in\mathbb{R}^{10\times 10} \succeq 0, R = [1,1] \in\mathbb{R}^{2\times 2} \succ 0$.
+The path following problem is a regulation about a zero reference $x^r$ for all states except the velocity.
+The parking position tracking is fused in the objective function based on the remaining distance before the parking spot $s_p$ with $\phi = \exp(-A\times(s-s_p)^2)$, $A=0.05, Q_{w_p} = 6, Q_{\theta_p} = 30$.

-In simulation, we solve one step of the AVP problem.
-The car is initialized at the limit of the OCP boundaries, at $w = 2.99m$ from the reference center-line.
-The optimal cost relative error is with respect to a solution using multiple-shooting with 10000 steps over the same horizon length.
+In simulation, we solve one step of the AVP problem, with the car initialized at the limit of the OCP boundaries, at $w = 2.99m$ from the reference center-line.
+The analytical solution is approximated by solving the problem over the same horizon length $t_f=2$s, in a classical MS approach on a coarse grid of $N^*=10000$ nodes, and a RK4 integrator.
 To verify the solution of the ODE, we roll out the optimal control action solution $u^*(\tau)$ through a dynamics integrator with a small step size (0.1ms), that is $\tilde{x}_{k+1} = f_d(\tilde{x}_k,u^*_k)$.
 We then compare the resulting state $\tilde{x}$ with the optimal state trajectory solved for in the OCP $x^*(\tau)$ and provide the ODE solution error entry in Table~\ref{tab:avp_example}.